Linear map-making with LuSEE-Night: Map-making with a short-antenna radio instrument

 where $T_{ij} \approx \langle V_{ij} \rangle$ represents the effective system temperature associated with the correlation product $V_{ij}$ (for auto-correlations $T_{ii}$, this is the system temperature of antenna $i$, dominated by the sky temperature; for cross-correlations, $T_{ij}$ is the correlated part of this temperature). $\Delta f = 1$\,MHz is the assumed effective channel bandwidth for this simulation.
 We assumed the noise is uncorrelated between different samples and frequency bins.

 For the simulations in this paper, we assume \LN operates from the expected \LN landing site at the lunar far side at lunar longitude 182.258$^\circ$ and latitude -23.814$^\circ$.
 Our fiducial simulation covers one full lunar sidereal rotation period (approximately 27.3 Earth days), sampling the 16 real-valued visibility components every $\Delta t = 7200$\,s (2 hours).
+This corresponds to a continuous observation over a full lunar cycle.

+While the instrument is designed to operate during both lunar day and night, the primary science operations are planned for the lunar night to minimize solar interference.
+The choice of a full lunar cycle for the fiducial simulation is to demonstrate the full potential of the instrument, assuming it can survive and operate for that duration.
+We also present results for a shorter, more pessimistic, quarter-cycle observation.

 For this fiducial run, the instrument turntable was kept at a fixed orientation using the ULSA sky model and the HFSS-derived beams, adding Gaussian random noise with variance given by the radiometer equation.
 We therefore assume that static sky is the only present source of signal.
 In practice, there will also be time-varying contribution from the Sun and decametric emission from planets.
 We discuss how to incorporate such signals into our model in Section \ref{sec:conclusions}.

+We note that the current mission baseline includes a 50\% duty cycle for the spectrometer to prevent the battery from discharging below 15\% capacity over the lunar night.
+This operational constraint effectively halves the integration time, increasing the radiometric noise by a factor of $\sqrt{2}$ (approximately 41\%).
+However, as demonstrated in Section~\ref{sec:results}, our map reconstruction is robust to noise variance increases of up to a factor of 10.
+Therefore, this modest increase in noise is not expected to significantly affect the fidelity of the reconstructed maps.

+The HFSS simulations include a model of the lunar regolith as a ``layered impedance boundary'' consisting of an eight-layer dielectric slab.
+This model mimics the changing properties of the soil with depth, based on a re-analysis of Apollo 17 Surface Electrical Properties (SEP) data~\cite{Grimm2018}.
+It assumes a real dielectric constant increasing with depth (from $\sim 3.7$ at the surface to $\sim 6.1$ at 100\,m) and a constant loss tangent of 0.01.
+The simulations explicitly account for the reflection from the lunar surface, including ground coupling and interference effects~\cite{Rotermund2026}.